aunret/Synopsis-Framework/README.md

 ## Build Instructions

 Synopsis framework can be compiled to provide just metadata reading / parsing / comparison - or in addition, providing analysis as well.
-These two build options are provided because Analysis requires the additional dependency on Tensorflow, which due to size and complexity needs to be compiled seperately.
+These two build options are provided because to help with binary size.
+Decode only is much lighter and does not require the inclusion of larger CoreML models.

 ### Decode (Metadata read only)